jchatel/quickmail-next-docs/campaigns/understanding-the-campaign-dashboard.md

 This means that the campaign has email steps, but there's no email sender assigned.
 The leads will run into an error without a sender assigned.

-- _Triggers not set up_
+- _Set triggers to start leads on the campaign_

 Triggers control when and how many leads will start the campaign.

 If there are leads that have not yet started the campaign, they won't automatically start the campaign without Triggers.
 As a result, the campaign may not send any emails.

-To start these leads automatically, add a trigger to the campaign.
+To start these leads automatically, make sure to add triggers to the campaign.

 - _Too many leads in the Triggers_